khakhalin/robowh/README.md

 * A sequence of next elementary steps we'll call `next_moves`
 * Finally, elementary moves we'll call `move`

+# Next steps

 TODO:
+* Occupied shelves should also count as occupied pixels for a-star purposes.
 * Count the number of robots that were processed (didn't time out), show it in the console
 * Add rack functionality (registrer places, with addresses, track inventory)
+* Start with half of racks occupied
 * Add target address functionality for incoming loads
 * Add loading bay functionality
 * Full task creation for incoming loads
 * Full task creation for outgoing loads
-* Add handling of `idle` task
+* Add n tasks processed per second
-* Make the button "add 20 more loads" work
-* Measure and report confusins and blockage for robots
+* Measure and report confusins and blockage for robots, percent of time blocked
+* Add buttons for adding robots and removing robots
 * Improve unit test for robots, as towards the end it seems to be making strange assumptions
 * Make "confused" element in UI actually report the number of confused robots